 While monthly application of the topical solution is advised by the manufacturer for flea control, a study did show that Cheristin was effective against adult fleas for up to 6 weeks.

 Side Effects Of Cheristin For Cats

 Cheristin is only labeled for cats and kittens older than 8 weeks of age and weighing more than 1.8lb.
-For any readers with pups at home,

 The most common side effects reported in cats include application site reactions, including hair loss, redness, or itching at the application site.
 Vomiting and inappetence were also less commonly reported.

 Cheristin is not supposed to be ingested.
 Care needs to be taken with any topical product to apply it at the base of the neck, just in front of the shoulder blades, as this is an area a cat cannot reach to groom herself or lick the product off.